TheHexedOnes/DDS-Spreadsheet/README.md

 * You can add orders for a run.
 * Delete all orders to get ready for another run.
 * You can manage your inventory for multiple places.
 * Notes that helped me mix.
+Which you can change the notes to what you need.